Noise pollution: Wildlife

-Noise pollution may have caused the death of certain species of whales that beached themselves after being exposed to the loud sound of military sonar. (see also Marine mammals and sonar) Even marine invertebrates, such as crabs (Carcinus maenas), have been shown to be negatively affected by ship noise.
-Larger crabs were noted to be negatively affected more by the sounds than smaller crabs.
-Repeated exposure to the sounds did lead to acclimatization.

 Why invertebrates are affected

 Several reasons have been identified relating to hypersensitivity in invertebrates when exposed to anthropogenic noise.
 Invertebrates have evolved to pick up sound, and a large portion of their physiology is adapted for the purpose of detecting environmental vibrations.
 Antennae or hairs on the organism pick up particle motion.
 Anthropogenic noise created in the marine environment, such as pile driving and shipping, are picked up through particle motion; these activities exemplify near-field stimuli.

 The ability to detect vibration through mechanosensory structures is most important in invertebrates and fish.
 Mammals, also, depend on pressure detector ears to perceive the noise around them.
 Therefore, it is suggested that marine invertebrates are likely perceiving the effects of noise differently than marine mammals.
 It is reported that invertebrates can detect a large range of sounds, but noise sensitivity varies substantially between each species.
 Generally, however, invertebrates depend on frequencies under 10 kHz.
 This is the frequency at which a great deal of ocean noise occurs.

 Therefore, not only does anthropogenic noise often mask invertebrate communication, but it also negatively impacts other biological system functions through noise-induced stress.

 Another one of the leading causes of noise effects in invertebrates is because sound is used in multiple behavioral contexts by many groups.
 This includes regularly sound produced or perceived in the context of aggression or predator avoidance.
 Invertebrates also utilize sound to attract or locate mates, and often employ sound in the courtship process.